 - Art Parts Creative Reuse Center Nonprofit creative reuse center that offers deeply-discounted art supplies and features a gallery with upcycled and found-object artwork.

 4. Bike Share

-B Cycle is Boulder’s bike-sharing organization with 47 stations around town, including 100 pedal-assist ebikes.
-It’s easy to check out a bike, cruise around town, and return it to a kiosk when you’re done.
+BCycle is Boulder’s e-bike-sharing organization with 50 stations around town with 300 pedal-assist e-bikes.
+It’s easy to check out a bike, cruise around town, and return it to a station when you’re done.
 You can also share a fuel-efficient car through the Boulder nonprofit eGo CarShare.